-NOAA Corps traces its roots back to the former Survey of the Coast, established in 1807 by President Thomas Jefferson.
-NOAA Corps today provides a cadre of professionals trained in engineering, earth sciences, oceanography, meteorology, fisheries science, and other related disciplines.
-Exhibiting a unique combination of scientific and technical competence, discipline, and flexibility, NOAA Corps officers are prepared for positions of leadership and command throughout all of NOAA's line offices.
+The NOAA Corps traces its roots back to the former Survey of the Coast, established in 1807 by President Thomas Jefferson.
+The NOAA Corps today provides a cadre of professionals trained in engineering, earth sciences, oceanography, meteorology, fisheries science, and other related disciplines.
 Like other uniformed services, NOAA Corps officers spend much of their careers away from family and friends, serving aboard NOAA ships and aircraft which frequently deploy up to eight or nine months a year.
-This bill is intended to update and better align NOAA Corps obligations, human resource requirements, and benefits with those of officers in other uniformed services.